Kings’ School Al Barsha, Al Barsha 3

 Sports include netball; football; rugby; athletics; swimming; discus; long jump; triple jump; javelin and shot put; cricket; boys’ and girls’ basketball; and Rounders.

-Extra/Co Curriculum Activities [E/CCAs] include Netball; drama; table tennis; hockey; “Fun Robotics”(chargeable); Fencing(chargeable); quiz club; rugby club; Mandarin & Chinese(chargeable); velocity fitness(chargeable); athletics; Arabic poetry; Debating Club; Science, Arts & Movie Club; Quran Club; Martial Arts Club; Arabic Arts Cub; Google Sketchup Design Club; Spanish Club; Arabic for beginners; an invitation only French support/catchup club; and visiting speaker programme
+Extra/Co Curriculum Activities [E/CCAs] include Netball; drama; table tennis; hockey; “Fun Robotics”(chargeable); Fencing(chargeable); quiz club; rugby club; Mandarin & Chinese(chargeable); velocity fitness(chargeable); athletics; Arabic poetry; Debating Club; Science, Arts & Movie Club; Quran Club; Martial Arts Club; Arabic Arts Cub; Google Sketchup Design Club; Spanish Club; Arabic for beginners; an invitation only French support/catchup club; and visiting speaker programme.
+Music is a stand-out feature of the school:

 All children are allocated to one of the four school houses on joining the school.

-Kings’ Founding Principal, Bill Turner, joined the school after three years as Middle and High School Principal of the (outstanding rated) GEMS World Academy in Dubai, this following four years secondary teaching at the Al Khor International School in Qatar.
+Kings’ Founding Principal was Bill Turner who joined the school after three years as Middle and High School Principal of the (outstanding rated) GEMS World Academy in Dubai, this following four years secondary teaching at the Al Khor International School in Qatar.
 Mr Turner was instrumental in developing the RSA Opening Minds competency approach to teaching subject knowledge within the school.

-Kings’ new Principal, Alan Williamson, is focused on delivering the Kings’ vision to deliver to the “Best in every child” and is structuring the school around inclusiveness and high attainment:
+Mr Williamson, is focused on delivering the Kings’ vision to deliver to the “Best in every child” and is structuring the school around inclusiveness and high attainment.

-The RSA Opening Minds programme is a first in Dubai and fundamentally structures the whole curriculum and with that the whole child focus of Kings’ approach to teaching.
+The RSA Opening Minds programme is a first in Dubai and fundamentally structures the whole curriculum – and, through this, the whole child focus of Kings’ approach to teaching.

 Opening Minds is not an alternative to the teaching of subject knowledge – rather it is an alternative way of delivering it and moderates the pressures (and increasing impetus in British schools) to focus only on teaching subject knowledge to the detriment of holistic child developmental.